Pioreactor/docs.pioreactor/developer-guide/04-Plugins/02-adding-plugins-to-ui.md

 ---
-title: Adding your custom automation to the web interface
+title: Adding your plugins to the web interface
 slug: /adding-plugins-to-ui
 ---